 Smartphone giants are putting an inbuilt feature in their latest Android software to move apps to sd card, but that option probably moves the installation files, not the obb files of an application into your phone’s external storage.
 I did give it a try and it wasn’t too useful as I had to go into the settings of each application individually and test it and in the end, it didn’t result in freeing up the storage.
 In the end, I was able to get rid of this problem using some cool applications and I was able to run 100s of my favorite games on Galaxy Note 3.

-Basically the data and obb files of the games are stored in a folder named Android > Data & obb inside your phone’s internal storage.
+Basically, the data and obb files of the games are stored in a folder named Android > Data & obb inside your phone’s internal storage.
 You can mount that folder into your phone’s external storage using different applications.
-Once mounted, the data is moved into that new folder, it replicates a same folder in your phone’s external storage and access the files from within that folder.
-In the following post we are going to have a look on one of these applications and the method to move games, apps to external SD card on the Android devices.
+Once mounted, the data is moved into that new folder, it replicates the same folder in your phone’s external storage and accesses the files from within that folder.
+In the following post, we are going to have a look at one of these applications and the method to move games, apps to external SD card on the Android devices.

 Your Android device must be rooted in order to use any of these applications.

 Move apps to SD using GL to SD:

 - Download and install GL to SD on your Android device.

 - Open GL to SD from the App Drawer and accept the root permissions.